Quinnipiac University School of Law

 Quinnipiac University School of Law is the law school of Quinnipiac University located in North Haven, Connecticut.
-It is a member of the Association of American Law Schools, and is currently ranked tied at No. 141 by U.S. News & World Report.
+It is a member of the Association of American Law Schools, and ranked tied at No. 136 by U.S. News & World Report law school rankings in 2026.

 According to Quinnipiac's ABA-required disclosures, 56.4% (57 out of 101 members) of the Class of 2021 obtained full-time, long-term, JD-required employment (i.e., as attorneys) nine months after graduation, excluding solo-practitioners.

 History

-Quinnipiac Law was originally founded as the University of Bridgeport School of Law in the 1980s, and seceded from the University of Bridgeport in 1992.
-It is the newest law school in Connecticut, having received accreditation from the American Bar Association (ABA) in 1992.
+Quinnipiac Law traces its origins to 1972, when the Wethersfield School of Law was first established in Hartford.
+Wethersfield Law School moved to Bridgeport and became affiliated with the University of Bridgeport in 1977, operating thereafter as the University of Bridgeport School of Law.

+The law school operated during a period of financial instability at the University of Bridgeport in the late 80s and early 90s.
+In 1991, the law school faculty voted to separate from the university and pursue affiliation with Quinnipiac College.

+At the time, Terence H. Benbow served as dean of the law school and publicly supported the transition to Quinnipiac.
+In August 1992, the American Bar Association approved the transfer of the law school to Quinnipiac College, allowing the institution to continue operations without interruption of accreditation.
+The school subsequently became the Quinnipiac College School of Law.
+Following Quinnipiac College’s transition to university status in 2000, the institution adopted its current name, the Quinnipiac University School of Law.

 Academics

 The university offers three degree programs: The Juris Doctor (J.D.), the J.D./Master of Business Administration (MBA) double degree program, and the Master of Laws (LLM) in health law.
 Students may have concentrations in civil advocacy and dispute resolution, criminal law and advocacy, family law, health law, intellectual property, tax law, and workplace law.
 In Fall 2017, the school began offering a new concentration in international law and policy.

 The school offers both externships and clinics to students after completion of their first year.
 Students may take these courses for experiential credits as required by the ABA.
 Externships are coordinated by the school, and are offered in areas such as corporate counsel, criminal justice, family and juvenile law, judicial, legal services, legislative, mediation, public interest, field placement II.
 There are in-house clinical programs.
 Civil justice, tax, advanced (all areas), evening, defense appellate, and prosecution appellate clinics, are all offered at the law school.
 Other learning opportunities include summer study at Trinity College, Dublin in Dublin, Ireland and other opportunities to study abroad.

 As of 2022, the law school had an enrollment of 384 students.
 There were 32 full-time faculty members, and 97 non-full-time faculty members, with a student-to-faculty ratio of 12 to 1, and the typical first-year section size was 55.